hkpeaks/peaks-consolidation/README.md

-## Peaks Query for Denormization Superhighway Upto 10 Billion Rows
+## Peaks Query for Denormization Upto 10 Billion Rows

 Peaks Query is fast and flexible.
 Here's an example of a script file:-